 How Did I End Up Here?

 After graduating from university in 2010, I almost immediately left the UK to go backpacking, starting in Thailand before heading to Singapore, South Africa and then The United States over a 6-month period.
 My first month in Thailand was spent travelling and the second was spent training Muay Thai at a gym in Chiang Mai.
 This was my first experience of Muay Thai and as most do, I fell head-over-heels in love with it.
 When the time came, I moved on with a heavy heart and although I had the most incredible time in South Africa, I was almost unable to fully enjoy it because I missed Thailand so much.
 While I was there, I made the decision to commit to my dream of teaching and training in Thailand.
 This meant cutting my trip short and cancelling my flight to and from the states.
-I’d previously planned to do 7-week journey across the US, flying into San Francisco and out of New York, but during my time in South Africa, I realised that I had two choices: to continue as planned and go to America, a trip which would almost certainly leave me completely broke, forcing me to go back to the UK for work and join the rat race that I was trying to avoid in the first place; or to go back to Thailand, where my money would go a lot further, I could sustain myself for as long as I wanted and work towards dreams that I was only just realising were actually within my reach – teaching, training and fighting in Thailand (although I had barely admitted the last one to myself, let alone to anyone else at that point).
+I’d previously planned to do 7-week journey across the US, flying into San Francisco and out of New York, but during my time in South Africa, I realised that I had two choices: to continue as planned and go to America, a trip which would almost certainly leave me completely broke, forcing me to go back to the UK for work and join the rat race that I was trying to avoid in the first place; or to go back to Thailand, where my money would go a lot further, I could sustain myself for as long as I wanted and work towards dreams that I was only just realising were actually within my reach – teaching, training and fighting in Thailand (although I ‘d barely admitted the last one to myself, let alone to anyone else at that point).
 While travelling across South Africa in December 2010, I battled with hostel computers and terrible internet connections to book myself onto a course to become a qualified English teacher, which was to take place in Chiang Mai the following April.
 I then re-arranged my flights, surprised my parents with the news and felt like a weight had been lifted.
 Everything had been thrown up in the air and rearranged before falling into place.

 After returning to Thailand and getting qualified to teach, I worked in a school in Bangkok for eight months.
 During that time, I tried to find a Muay Thai gym so that I could start training again, but was unable to find one that could fit in with my work schedule.
 I resorted to taking private lessons after school with a trainer near my apartment, but soon decided that wasn’t enough for me.
 I had set aside some savings each month that I was working and had three months before I had to head home for my sister’s wedding, so decided to quit my job and commit those three months to training Muay Thai full-time.
 I thought I’d have one fight, maybe two by the end of it, just to tick the box before moving on and maybe going home.
-My original plan was to head back up to Chiang Mai and train with friends that I had met there earlier that year, but another friend from America named Tom whom I’d met through teaching was planning to head to Master Toddy’s gym around that time.
+My original plan was to head back up to Chiang Mai and train with friends that I’d met there earlier that year, but another friend from America named Tom whom I’d met through teaching was planning to head to Master Toddy’s gym around that time.
 That was the first time I’d ever heard of Master Toddy.
-I knew nothing about him, but since my friend would be training there and it was actually not far from where I was already living, I decided to train with him there for two weeks before he went back to the US, at which point I would then go up to Chiang Mai.
+Since my friend would be training there and it was actually not far from where I was already living, I decided to join him there for two weeks before he went back to the US, at which point I would then go up to Chiang Mai.
 Incidentally, that’s not how it happened.
 While Tom moved on, I never left and three years later, I’m still here.

 First Impressions of Master Toddy